MicrosoftDocs/sdk-api/sdk-api-src/content/strmif/nn-strmif-ivmrwindowlesscontrol.md

 The <code>IVMRWindowlessControl</code> interface controls how the <a href="https://docs.microsoft.com/windows/desktop/DirectShow/video-mixing-renderer-filter-7">Video Mixing Renderer Filter 7</a> (VMR-7) renders a video stream within a container window.
 Applications must first put the VMR-7 into windowless mode before using this interface.

-For the VMR-9, use the <a href="https://docs.microsoft.com/windows/desktop/api/vmr9/nn-vmr9-ivmrwindowlesscontrol9">IVMRWindowlessControl9</a> interface.
+For the VMR-9, use the IVMRWindowlessControl9 interface.

 ## -inheritance